-The only parts you should replace are the lamp, air filter, and remote control batteries.
+The only parts you should replace are the lamp, air filter, pen batteries and tips, and remote control batteries.
 If any other part needs replacing, contact Epson or an authorized Epson servicer.

 Warning: Before cleaning any part of the projector, turn it off and unplug the power cord.
 Never open any cover on the projector, except as specifically explained in this manual.
 Dangerous electrical voltages in the projector can injure you severely.